 “Early on in fighting, there is very little money in it,” Meeks said.
 “You have to have a job, you can’t live off what you make in a fight.”

-After all a difficult college career, a short return to wrestling competition, the car crash, the countless hours in the Florida sun and three pro wins, Meeks is set for a chance to impress the UFC President Dana White and earn a contract.
+After a difficult college career, a short return to wrestling competition, a car crash, countless hours in the Florida sun and three pro wins, Meeks is set for a chance to impress UFC President Dana White and earn a contract.
 Meeks said the opportunity rewards his long hours and hard work.

 “It means the world to me,” Meeks said.
 “I had been putting in 15 hour days just constantly working.
 I was doing all of this for this opportunity where I could fight and make money and live comfortably.
 I’ve been putting myself through all this torture to get here.”

 Meeks fight with De Castro is the opening bout of the June 18 card and is available on ESPN+.